Kevin McClatchy, the former owner of the Pittsburgh Pirates, has an announcement: He's gay.

 McClatchy, who lives with his partner of four years, Jack Basilone, is one of only a handful of people in professional sports to come out.
-Indeed, despite the fact that gays and lesbians are openly portrayed on television shows, and few athletes talk about their own sexual preferences.
+Indeed, despite the fact that gays and lesbians are openly portrayed on television shows, and President, few athletes talk about their own sexual preferences.
 No active male football, baseball, basketball or hockey player has come out publicly.

 But some have come out after the fact; The Times has published a timeline here.
 Among them is Rick Welts, the former president and chief executive of the Phoenix Suns, and current president and Chief Operating Officer of the Golden State Warriors basketball team.
 Wade Davis, a retired NFL cornerback, also came out publicly and works with lesbian, gay and transgender youth in New York.

 "You just want to be one of the guys, and you don't want to lose that sense of family," Davis told Outsports.com.
 "Your biggest fear is that you'll lose that camaraderie and family.